 Criteria for assessment of the quality of education include the overall mission of the college, objectives, and goals, student requirements for admissions, service availability to students, quality of education, and reputation of the faculty.

 Choosing the best college is a wise decision a student can make for a bright career.
 Accreditation is the guarantee that the program of the institution has been verified by experts and is proven trustworthy and of a high standard, which is an indicator of a good investor.
 Moreover, accreditation is a quality assurance system across institutions in the United States.

 The quality of an agency is ensured by the USDE, ABET, and the CHEA for institutional accrediting.
 USDE is the United States Department of Education, ABET is Accreditation Board for Engineering and Technology, Inc., and CHEA is the Council for Higher Education Accreditation.
 There are various USDE and CHEA recognized agencies that offer accreditations for a variety of programs.
 Furthermore only accredited institutions can take part in the financial aid programs and offer employer tuition assistance.

 The credit transfers of students happen only in an accredited environment.
 Employers search for prospective employees from an accredited institution.
 Students are eligible to sit for the certification exam only if they are from an accredited institution.

 What are the types of Accreditation?

-The type of accreditation is dependent on the type of academic program or educational institution.
+The type of accreditation for colleges is dependent on the type of academic program or educational institution.
 Some of the educational institutions that can be accredited are:

 Private career training institutions